Open Search

 According to the Kaiser Family Foundation, the average number of adults in the U.S. reporting symptoms of anxiety or depressive disorder increased during the pandemic.1 With a growing need for proper mental health treatments and access to knowledgeable professionals, the field of clinical psychopharmacology may provide an answer.

 But what is clinical psychopharmacology?
 Put simply, clinical psychopharmacology is a professional psychology field that combines traditional psychology-based therapy practices with psychotropic medication to help treat patients suffering from mental disorders, including anxiety and depression.
+It also covers complex psychiatric disorders such as bipolar depression and neurocognitive disorders.
 With a master’s degree in psychopharmacology, a licensed psychologist is able to incorporate medications into their patient’s mental health treatment.

 If a psychopharmacology career interests you, Keep reading to learn more about clinical psychopharmacology.